Regulation on Associate and Undergraduate Education and Examinations

 F1 0,00

-1) F1: Do not have the right to take final and make-up exams due to lack of attendance, failing,
+1) F1: The student did not have the right to take final and make-up exams due to lack of attendance, and consequently failed.

-2) F2: Did not take final or make-up exam despite having the right to, failing,
+2) F2: The student did not take the final or make-up exam despite having the right to and consequently failed,

-4) F6: Do not have the right to take the proficiency and make-up exams due to failure to meet the requirements (except for attendance) to take the proficiency exam during the year in preparatory class.
+4) F6: The student does not have the right to take the proficiency and make-up exams due to failure to meet the requirements (except for attendance) to take the proficiency exam during the year in the preparatory class.

-(3) The student who receive a grade of F2 or F3 for a course can take make-up exams.
+(3) Students who receive a grade of F2 or F3 for a course can take make-up exams.

-(4) For the departments of Ankara State Conservatory which offer credit-based education, the Senate may set out a passing grade other than those specified in the Article herein.
+(4) For the departments of Ankara State Conservatory that offer credit-based education, the Senate may set out a passing grade other than those specified in this article.

 Grade point average

-ARTICLE 25 – (1) The academic standing of the students shall be determined by calculating the semester grade point average and the cumulative grade point average.
+ARTICLE 25 – (1) To determine the academic standing of the students, the semester grade point average and the cumulative grade point average shall be calculated.

-(2) Multiplying the course credit of a course by the grade point of the final course grade gives the weighted score of the course.
-Semester grade point average shall be calculated by dividing the sum of weighted scores of all courses taken in a semester by the sum of course credits.
-Cumulative grade point average shall be calculated by dividing the sum of weighted scores by the sum of course credits, based on the final course grades of all the courses taken during the whole education period.
+(2) The weighted score of a course shall be obtained by multiplying the course credit by the grade point of the final course grade.
+The semester grade point average shall be calculated by dividing the sum of weighted scores of all courses taken in a semester by the sum of course credits.
+The cumulative grade point average shall be calculated by dividing the sum of weighted scores by the sum of course credits.
+This calculation shall be based on the final course grades of all the courses taken during the student's entire education period.

-(3) The division result found in the calculation of grade point average shall be rounded to two decimal points.
-In case minor and double major courses are repeated, the latest grade from that course shall be counted towards the calculation of grade point of average.
+(3) The division result obtained in the calculation of the grade point average shall be rounded to two decimal points.
+In case of repeating minor or double major courses, the latest grade from that course shall be counted towards the calculation of the grade point average.

 Course repetition

-ARTICLE 26 – (1) Students shall repeat the required courses they have failed previously, in the following semester in which the courses are offered in case they renew their semester registration, and successfully complete them before graduation.
+ARTICLE 26 – (1) If students fail a required course, they shall retake it the following semester in which it is offered in case they renew their semester registration, and pass it before they can graduate.

 (2) Students who have failed an elective course may repeat it in any semester the course is offered.
-However, they have the right to withdraw from the concerned course in case they no longer wish to take it.
-Students who withdraw from an elective course shall not re-register for the concerned course, however, the course withdrawn shall continue to appear on the transcript of records.
-Students may withdraw from no more than three elective courses in this way in the whole period of study.
-Upon the decision of the respective administrative board, those who are expected to graduate and have used their right to withdraw and still have an elective course they have failed previously can take another elective course as replacement.
-The student can benefit from this right once.
-If the number of elective courses they have failed is more than one and these courses have not been offered in the last two semesters, students who are expected to graduate can drop these courses upon the decision of the respective administrative board, despite using the right to withdraw.
+However, they also have the right to withdraw from an elective course if they no longer wish to take it, but they can only do this for up to three elective courses throughout their entire period of study.
+Students who withdraw from an elective course shall not be allowed to re-register for the same course, however, the withdrawn course shall still appear on the student's transcript.
+If a student is expected to graduate and has already used their right to withdraw but still has an elective course they failed previously, they may be able to take another elective course as a replacement with the approval of the administrative board.
+The student can benefit from this right only once.
+If a student who is expected to graduate has failed multiple elective courses and these courses have not been offered in the last two semesters, they may be able to drop these courses with the approval of the administrative board, even if they have already used their right to withdraw.

 Exams

-ARTICLE 27 – (1) The exams are of six types including mid-term, final, exemption, three-course, make-up and excuse exams.
-They may be conducted as written, oral or both written and oral and/or applied.
-If necessary, they may be conducted on Saturdays and Sundays with the exception of national and religious holidays upon the decision of respective administrative board.
-Students shall take exams on the day, at the time and place announced by the respective academic unit, and bring their ID cards and other documents that are requested.
-Otherwise they shall not be admitted to the exam.
+ARTICLE 27 – (1) There are six types of exams including mid-term, final, exemption, three-course, make-up, and excuse exams.
+These exams can be conducted in written, oral, or both written and oral and/or applied formats.
+If necessary, these exams can be conducted on Saturdays and Sundays, except for national and religious holidays, as determined by the respective administrative board.
+Students shall take exams on the day, at the time and place announced by the respective academic unit.
+They shall also bring their ID cards and any other requested documents.
+Otherwise, they shall not be admitted to the exam.

-(2) In case students receive a grade from an exam which they do not have the right to take, the grade shall be cancelled even if it has been announced.
+(2) If a student receives a grade from an exam that they are not eligible to take, the grade shall be canceled, even if it has already been announced.
 Exam papers and/or records shall be kept for two years.

-(3) At least one mid-term exam shall be conducted for each course.
-Mid-term exams may be conducted in any week within a semester determined by the department.
-Mid-term assessments of projects, graduation projects, laboratory, workshop and similar practices which serve as a separate course themselves may be treated as mid-term exams.
-Mid-term exam scores shall be announced prior to the final exam period.
+(3) For each course, at least one mid-term exam shall be conducted.
+Mid-term exams can be conducted in any week within a semester as determined by the department.
+Mid-term assessments of projects, graduation projects, laboratory works, workshops and similar practices that serve as a separate course themselves may be treated as mid-term exams.
+Mid-term exam scores shall be announced before the final exam period.

-(4) The final exam of a course shall be conducted at the end of the semester in which the course is completed.
-Make-up exams of an academic year shall be conducted on the dates specified in the academic calendar, before the beginning of the following academic year.
+(4) The final exam of a course shall take place at the end of the semester in which the course is completed.
+Make-up exams of an academic year shall be conducted on the dates specified in the academic calendar before the following academic year begins.

-(5) Exemption exams shall be conducted at the beginning of each semester for the courses designated by the Senate upon the proposal of respective boards.
-Students may take these exams at the beginning of the semester in which they will register for the concerned courses for the first time.
-Students shall take only one exemption exam for each course.
+(5) Exemption exams shall take place at the beginning of each semester for courses designated by the Senate upon the proposal of respective boards.
+Students may take these exams at the beginning of the semester in which they will register for the applicable courses for the first time.
+Students shall take only one exemption exam per course.

-(6) Students who have three courses left for graduation, which they have met the attendance requirement for and failed, at the end of the maximum period of study may take a three-course exam.
-Students who fail to graduate due to a cumulative grade point average less than 2.00 although they have passed all the courses of the program they are enrolled in may also take a three-course exam for three courses of their choice.
-Students who request to take a three-course exam shall apply to their departments.
-Three-course exams shall be conducted on the dates specified in the academic calendar.
+(6) Students who have three courses left for graduation at the end of the maximum period of study, may take a three-course exam if they have met the attendance requirement for these courses and failed them.
+Students who have passed all the courses of their program but failed to graduate due to a cumulative grade point average of less than 2.00 may also take a three-course exam for three courses of their choice.
+Students who wish to take a three-course exam shall apply to their departments.
+Three-course exams shall take place on the dates specified in the academic calendar.
 Exam results shall be submitted to the SAO by the respective administrative board.
 Students who use the right to take a three-course exam shall not benefit from other student rights.

-(7) Students who have failed to take a mid-term exam for a valid excuse accepted by the course instructor may take an excuse exam.
-List of those whose excuses are accepted shall be submitted by the course instructors to the respective academic unit before the excuse exams.
+(7) Students who have missed a mid-term exam for a valid excuse that has been accepted by the course instructor may take an excuse exam.
+A list of those whose excuses are accepted shall be submitted by the course instructors to the respective academic unit before the excuse exams.
 The dates of excuse exams shall be announced by the respective academic unit.
-These students shall use their right to take an excuse exam until the final exam period.
-Students shall not have a right to re-take the excuse exams given in substitution for mid-term exams.
+These students shall have the right to take an excuse exam until the final exam period.
+However, students shall not have the right to retake the excuse exams offered in substitution for mid-term exams.

-Announcement of and objection to exam scores and finalization of grades
+Announcement of exam scores and grade disputes and finalization of grades

-ARTICLE 28 – (1) Students may object to their exam scores by applying in written to the respective academic unit within one week following the deadline for the submission of exam scores to the SAO as specified in the academic calendar.
+ARTICLE 28 – (1) Students who wish to dispute their exam scores can do so by submitting a written application to the relevant academic unit within one week after the deadline for the submission of exam scores to the SAO, as specified on the academic calendar.

-(2) The respective administrative boards shall resolve the changes to be made in grades and submit their decisions to the SAO.
-All these procedures shall be completed within fifteen days following the deadline for submission of exam scores to the SAO.
+(2) The respective administrative boards shall then review the requests and decide on any changes to be made in grades.
+All of these procedures shall be completed within fifteen days following the deadline for the submission of exam scores to the SAO.

 Dismissal and withdrawal

-ARTICLE 29 – (1) Students shall be dismissed from the University in case:
+ARTICLE 29 – (1) Students shall be deregistered from the University in the following cases:

-a) They fail to complete their education within the periods defined in Article 17;
+a) If they fail to complete their education within the periods defined in Article 17;

-c) They receive an expulsion punishment from the higher education institution as per the applicable legislative provisions.
+c) If they receive an expulsion punishment from the higher education institution as per the applicable legislative provisions.

-(2) Students who fail to pay the tuition fee and renew their registrations for four years consecutively within the maximum period of study, may be dismissed from the University upon the decision of the University Administrative Board.
+(2) Students who fail to pay the tuition fee and renew their registrations for four consecutive years within the maximum period of study may be dismissed from the University based on the decision of the University Administrative Board.

 Graduation

-a) To complete the total number of credits for required and elective courses separately and to fulfill other graduation requirements (if any) stipulated by the program they are enrolled in accordance with the provisions of the Regulation hereby,
+a) To fulfill the graduation requirements, students shall complete the total number of credits for required and elective courses separately and fulfill other graduation requirements (if applicable) stipulated by their program under this Regulation,

-b) To have a cumulative grade point average of at least 2.00.
+b) They must maintain a cumulative grade point average of at least 2.00.

-(2) Students who have fulfilled the graduation requirements stipulated by a faculty / school / vocational school program shall be awarded a Bachelor’s or Associate Degree.
+(2) Upon fulfilling the graduation requirements stipulated by the faculty/school/vocational school program, students shall be awarded either a Bachelor's or an Associate's Degree.

-(3) The procedure related to granting an Associate Degree to those enrolled in Bachelor’s degree programs shall be carried out in accordance with the applicable legislative provisions.
+(3) The procedure for granting an Associate's Degree to those enrolled in Bachelor's degree programs shall be carried out under the applicable legislative provisions.

-(4) The Diploma Supplement shall be attached to diplomas granted to those who have successfully completed their programs.
-The Diploma Supplement shall cover titles, contents and ECTS credits of all courses taken during the period of education, and standard diploma supplement content.
-The Diploma Supplement shall not be used in substitution for a Diploma.
+(4) A Diploma Supplement shall accompany the Diplomas granted to students who have completed their programs.
+The Diploma Supplement shall contain information about the titles, contents, and ECTS credits of all courses taken during the education period, as well as standard diploma supplement content.
+However, the Diploma Supplement cannot substitute for a Diploma.

 CHAPTER V